 The PUC-10 use case addresses how to increase self-balancing through forecasting and automation.
-A sequence diagram of the use case is presented in Error!
-Reference source not found.
+A sequence diagram of the use case is presented in Figure 32.
 The sequence diagram focuses on interaction between actors and system components and system components itself.
 The use case focuses on multiple goals, for example increasing self-consumption or minimising energy costs in a household with heating equipment and PV generation.

 Self-optimisation is controlled by user actions.
 The user can configure if the control can be automated or needs manual confirmation.
-Self-optimisation ca be turned on or off.
-When it is turned on the self-optimisation loop starts as is presented in Error!
-Reference source not found..
+Self-optimisation can be turned on or off.
+When it is turned on the self-optimisation loop starts as is presented in Figure 32.
 The Automated Flexibility Module (AFM) starts the optimisation process either immediately or at new cycle start.